PatrickHo718/kiva_crowdfunding/README.md

 ## Methodology

-- Used Python and scikit-learn to build a Random Forest model to predict target variables.
+- Used Python and scikit-learn to build a Random Forest and XGB model to predict target variables.
 - Features, including loan attributes and borrower demographics, are all properly encoded.
 - Model evaluation was performed using precision, recall, F1-score, and confusion matrices to evaluate its performance.
 - Studied funding time (`days_to_fund`) as a proxy for lender hesitation and perceived borrower risk.